Flotomate/product_docs/source/patch-management/manage-patches.rst

 Filters
 -------

 You can search for a Patch in the :ref:`List View <patch-list-view>` using Quick Filters.
-Flotomate gives you two types of Quick Filters:
+Motadata gives you two types of Quick Filters:

 - Filter based on OS platform.